-Mr. Shepard, 66, was elected to the Board in 2012.
+Mr. Shepard, 68, was elected to the Board in 2012.
 He is a member of the Compensation and Management Development Committee and of the Community and Social Responsibility Committee.
 He served twenty-five years as Chief Justice of the Indiana Supreme Court, until his departure in 2012.
 He brings to the board the experiences of a career in public sector management, as well as extensive leadership in the non-profit world.

-Mr. Shepard currently serves as Executive in Residence at the Public Policy Institute of Indiana University's School of Public and Environmental Affairs.
-He also serves as a Senior Judge in the Indiana Court of Appeals.
+Mr. Shepard served as Executive in Residence at the Public Policy Institute of Indiana University's School of Public and Environmental Affairs from 2012 to 2014.
+He currently serves as a Senior Judge in the Indiana Court of Appeals.